bareos/bareos/docs/manuals/source/DeveloperGuide/gitworkflow.rst

 Getting new code or changes into Bareos
 ---------------------------------------
 All new code should be targeted at our master branch.
 There are no exceptions, so even if you fix a bug in an ancient release, you fix it in master.
 You can then backport your changes to an older release.
 The Git workflow we use is `Github Flow`_.

-Basically this means we want you to create pull requests against our master branch.
+Basically this means we want you to create pull requests (PR) against our master branch.
+The pull request title will later be used as a line to the CHANGELOG file.
 We will then build and review the code, request changes as required and eventually merge the pull request.

-You may need to rebase and force-push during the review-phase as master is a moving target.
+During the review-phase
+only additional commits and normal-pushes (avoid force pushes) should be used if not otherwise agreed with the reviewer.
+After the pull request is approved, a final rebase and squashing of commits can and should be done.

+Also note, that a conversation started by a reviewer should also be resolved by the reviewer.

+To summarize:

+* You: create a PR.

+  * The PR title should be usable as CHANGELOG entry.

+* Bareos Dev team: will assign a reviewer to the PR.
+* Reviewer: review phase:

+  * until Reviewer is satisfied:

+    * Reviewer: reviews the PR, make suggestions (with comments, sometimes with additional commits).
+    * You: address the suggestions by additional commits (or comments).

+* When the reviewer is satisfied with the changes, often a final step is required:

+  * You: rebase the git branch and cleanup (squash) the commits.
+  * You (or the Reviewer): create a separate commit for the CHANGELOG entry, see :ref:`section-Changelog`.

+* Reviewer: approves the PR and someone from Bareos will merge it.

 .. _Github Flow: https://help.github.com/en/articles/github-flow